Coolbaugh Township, Pennsylvania: Climate

+According to the Köppen climate classification system, Coolbaugh Township has a Warm-summer Humid continental climate (Dfb).

 Transportation

 As of 2020, there were 109.65 mi of public roads in Coolbaugh Township, of which 45.08 mi were maintained by the Pennsylvania Department of Transportation (PennDOT) and 64.57 mi were maintained by the township.

 Interstate 380 is the most prominent highway serving Coolbaugh Township.
-It follows a southeast-northwest alignment through the center of the township, with interchanges for Pennsylvania Route 423/Pennsylvania Route 611 and Pennsylvania Route 435/Pennsylvania Route 507.
-PA 423 follows Propect Street and Church Street along a southwest-northeast alignment through the middle of the township.
+It follows a southeast–northwest alignment through the center of the township, with interchanges for Pennsylvania Route 423/Pennsylvania Route 611 and Pennsylvania Route 435/Pennsylvania Route 507.
+PA 423 follows Propect Street and Church Street along a southwest–northeast alignment through the middle of the township.
 PA 435 begins at I-380 in the northwest corner of the township and heads northwestward.
 PA 507 begins at PA 435 in the northwest corner of the township and heads northeastward.
 PA 611 starts at I-380 in the middle of the township and heads southeastward into the southeastern portion of the township to the northeast of I-380.
-Other state highways serving the township include Pennsylvania Route 191, which briefly passes through the northeast corner of the township, and Pennsylvania Route 196, which follows a north-south alignment across the eastern part of the township.
+Other state highways serving the township include Pennsylvania Route 191, which briefly passes through the northeast corner of the township, and Pennsylvania Route 196, which follows a north–south alignment across the eastern part of the township.

 Pocono Mountains Municipal Airport is located between I-380 and PA 611 in the southeastern corner of the township.

+Government and infrastructure

+The Tobyhanna Army Depot is in the township.